hb0424/Notes/BasicEnglish/BasicEnglish2.md

 ## Lesson150 Becoming a Doctor
 > After college, I plan to go to medical school.
 I've always been interested in studying medicine.
 My love for it began when I was just a child.
 My father is a physician and I used to go to his office every evening after school.
 My father was very kind to his patients.
 He would sit down with them and talk about their lives.
 He knew the names of their children.
 He was like a part of their family.
 My father was always ready to help people out when they had an emergency.
 One time a woman had a baby right in his office.
 I was there on that day, and it was then that i make up my mind to become a doctor.

+## Lesson151 The Future of Cars
+> Cars used to be inventions that only rich people could buy.
+It was expensive to keep them and have them repaired.
+Nowadays, almost everyone can afford to buy one.
+Cars come in many shapes and sizes, and are sold at different prices.
+In other words, there is a car that will fit just about anyone's budget.
+Each year, more and more people in the world own a car.
+The worst part about them is that they pollute the environment.
+For many years, scientists have been working on making a car that doesn't pollute the environment.
+They have come up with cars powered by the sun and even ones that run on electricity.
+These cars cost a lot of money and only a few people own them.
+More than likely this will change in the future.